 Bob Symes: Andrew Michrowski is an official working for the Canadian government in Ottawa.
 In his spare time he runs a group called Planetary Association for Clean Energy, PACE for short (http://pacenet.homestead.com/).
 PACE thinks the Russians are using a Tesla transmitter to affect the way we behave.

-A. Michrowski: Now, the signals, especially those seen on the oscilloscope, which are magnetic only by the way (that's the sort of the signal), that happens to be something that can work on my brain and anybody on this planet at this time.
+A. Michrowski: Now, the signals, especially the one that you see on the oscilloscope, which are magnetic only, by the way that's the Soviet signal, that happens to be something that can work on my brain and anybody on this planet at this time.
 Because it is the same frequency, in the same frequency range, and it is also the same type of activity that goes on in our brain.
 That is the terrible thing about this signal.
 The capacity to impose on the way people would quote “think”.
 This thinking, what I'm talking about is the thinking of being “peaceful”, the ability to be calm, the ability to rationalize; all these are affected from the purely mental point of view by signals of this nature.

 Bob Symes: Is there any defense?
 This personal transmitter puts out 7.8 cycles per second, which Michrowski says is a natural planetary frequency the body is tuned to.
 It swamps the incoming signal from the Woodpecker.
 Remove the transmitter’s protective field and the Russian signal reasserts itself.